 FHA Announces New Rules for Condo Loans

 Until now, finding and obtaining financing for an FHA-approved condo seemed about as rare as a waterfront property with a city view.
-Today only 6.5% of all condominium projects are eligible for FHA financing.
-But come October 15th there will be 20,000-60,000 additions to the list of approved condo properties.
+Today only 6.5% of all condominiums are eligible for FHA condo loan.
+But come October 15th 2019, there will be 20,000-60,000 additions to the list of approved condo properties.

 Why Should I Consider an FHA-Insured Condo Loan?

 Condominiums are a popular option among first-time homebuyers; those looking to finance a home with less upfront cost; and the portion of the population who could do without ever having to cut the grass again.
 The list of reasons to obtain FHA-insured financing are almost identical (except for the whole grass thing).
 This is why the new set of guidelines for condo approval regulation detailed in the Federal Housing Administration’s August 14th announcement is big news for condo buyers.

 In order to purchase a condo with an FHA-insured mortgage the condominium must be on the FHA’s list of approved properties.
 With the following changes to the FHA’s approval process, this list is expected to grow substantially.